niranjankumarnk/MSFT_AI_AGENT_HACKATHON/README.md

 - [ ] 📊 Visualize **maintenance & fault trends** over time
 - [ ] ⏰ Trigger **automated alerts/reminders** for due maintenance
 - [ ] 🗂️ Add **version tracking** and metadata diff for manuals

+### 📌 Conclusion

+This project combines the power of LangGraph agents, Retrieval-Augmented Generation (RAG), and Azure services to revolutionize how industrial or clinical maintenance teams interact with equipment data and manuals.

+With capabilities like:

+- Intelligent agent decision-making
+- Interactive dashboards
+- Image-enhanced troubleshooting
+- Equipment-wise report generation

+…this solution not only acts as a **smart CMMS** alternative, but also pushes the boundaries of human-AI collaboration in mission-critical environments.

 # 📃 License
 Licensed under the Apache 2.0 License.